Under Armour says 150 million MyFitnessPal accounts breached

-(Reuters) - Under Armour Inc (UAA.N) (UA.N) said on Thursday that data from some 150 million MyFitnessPal diet and fitness app accounts was compromised in February, sending shares of the athletic apparel maker down 3 percent in after-hours trade.
+(Reuters) - Under Armour Inc (UAA.N) (UA.N) said on Thursday that data from some 150 million MyFitnessPal diet and fitness app accounts was compromised in February, in one of the biggest hacks in history, sending shares of the athletic apparel maker down 3 percent in after-hours trade.

 The stolen data includes account user names, email addresses and scrambled passwords for the popular MyFitnessPal mobile app and website, Under Armour said in a statement.
 Social Security numbers, driver license numbers and payment card data were not compromised, it said.

-It is the largest data breach this year, based on the number of records compromised and likely to go down as one of the 10 largest to date, according to Alex Heid, chief research officer with SecurityScorecard, which evaluates security risks of companies.
+It is the largest data breach this year and one of the top five to date, based on the number of records compromised, according to SecurityScorecard.

+Larger hacks include 3 billion Yahoo accounts compromised in a 2013 incident and credentials for more than 412 million users of adult websites run by California-based FriendFinder Networks Inc in 2016, according to breach notification website LeakedSource.com.

-Under Armour said it is working with data security firms and law enforcement, but did not disclose whether its network had been hacked or how the information had been removed from its computer systems.
+Under Armour said it is working with data security firms and law enforcement, but did not provide details on how the hackers got into its network or pulled out the data without getting caught in the act.

 While the breach did not include financial data, large troves of stolen email addresses can be valuable to cyber criminals.